-Lickwar’s research interests include fieldwork methodology, photographic and audiovisual methods for design research, design pedagogy, and agricultural landscapes.
-Her recent work has been published in the Journal of Landscape Architecture, LA+ Interdisciplinary Journal of Landscape Architecture, and featured in international exhibitions, including the Arkansas Arts Center in Little Rock, Newspace Center for Photography in Portland, Rayko Gallery in San Francisco, Copley Society of Art in Boston, and the Photographic Resource Center at Boston University.
+Phoebe’s research interests include fieldwork methodology, photographic and audiovisual methods for design research, design pedagogy, and agricultural landscapes.
+Her work has been published in the Journal of Landscape Architecture, LA+ Interdisciplinary Journal of Landscape Architecture, Places Journal, and Landscape Architecture Magazine.
+Her photography has been featured in international exhibitions, including the Arkansas Arts Center in Little Rock, Newspace Center for Photography in Portland, Rayko Gallery in San Francisco, Copley Society of Art in Boston, and the Photographic Resource Center at Boston University.
 She is currently working on a book titled Farmscape: The Design of Productive Landscapes.

-In 2016, Lickwar was selected as designer (with Joe Weishaar) and landscape architect of record of the National World War I Memorial in Washington DC.
+In 2016, Phoebe was selected as landscape architect on the winning interdisciplinary team for the National World War I Memorial at Pershing Park.
 Her work mediates across the arts, architecture, and sciences, drawing upon a multi-disciplinary framework to build sustainable and culturally significant environments.
-She was chosen as Artist-In-Residence at the Fuller Center for Productive Landscapes for summer 2016.

 Prior to joining the Fay Jones School, Lickwar was an associate at PWP Landscape Architecture, where she worked in both design and project management roles on a range of master planning and urban design projects including the National 9/11 Memorial, the Newport Beach Civic Center Park, Cleveland Clinic, and the Glenstone Museum.
 She has taught at the Art Institute of Boston and Maine Media Workshops and has served as a design critic at University of California Berkeley, University of New Mexico, and Cornell University.